grauds/clematis.doc/docs/recipe-book/webpack/spa.md

 }
 ````

-Single page application has only one Webpack configuration file:
+A single-page application has only one Webpack configuration file:

 ````javascript title="webpack.config.js"
 const path = require('path');